MHC class II: Bare lymphocyte syndrome

 One type of MHC class II deficiency, also called bare lymphocyte syndrome, is due to mutations in the genes that code for transcription factors that regulate the expression of the MHC class II genes.
-It results in the depletion of CD4 T cells and some immunoglobulin isotypes even though there are normal levels of both CD8 Cells and B cells present.
+It results in the depletion of CD4 T cells and some immunoglobulin isotypes even though there are normal levels of both CD8 T cells and B cells present.
 Deficient MHC class II molecules are unable to present antigens to T cells and properly activate T cells.
-T cells are then unable to proliferate, and secrete cytokines which normally participate in the immune response.
+T cells are then unable to proliferate and secrete cytokines which normally participate in the immune response.
 Not only do the deficient MHC class II molecules affect the activation and proliferation of T cells but also the rest of the immune response cascade which includes B cells.
 Therefore, with this decrease in the number of T cells, the T cells cannot interact and activate the B cells.
 Normally when B cells are activated they divide, proliferate and differentiate, which includes the differentiation of these cells into plasma cells which are responsible for producing antibodies.
 However, when there is a deficiency in MHC class II molecules B cells are not activated and cannot differentiate into plasma cells which causes them to be deficient in antibodies which are unable to perform as they are expected.
-The only current form of treatment is a bone-marrow transplant however even this does not cure the disease and most patients do not live past age ten.
+The only current form of treatment is a bone-marrow transplant; however, even this does not cure the disease and most patients do not live past age ten.